SorinaHamidifar/AtlasCore/README.md

 # ==========================================
-# Project: AmbitionHub for ambitious coding
+# Project: AmbitionHub for ambitious co
 # Description:
 # A central hub for ambitious coding projects, designed
 # to support scalable systems and powerful ideas.